autocrossblog/autocrossblog_astro/src/content/post/2007/2007-06-07-fuel-cell-arrived-list-of-things-to-get-done.md

 ---
+tags: [ [ 240z, datsun, megasquirt ] ]
+author: "chris"
 publishDate: 2007-06-07T10:00:07+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2007/fuel-cell-arrived-list-of-things-to-get-done"
+excerpt: "The fuel cell for the 240z arrived!"
 title: "Fuel cell arrived, list of things to get done!"
-excerpt: "The fuel cell for the 240z arrived!"
-author: chris
-url: 'fuel-cell-arrived-list-of-things-to-get-done'
-tags:  [ 240z, datsun, megasquirt ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 Alright, so my fuel cell arrived today!
 It sure is purty, and big